adcerro/lab01/README.md

 # Lex sql analizer
-> This is the second lab for my compilers class.
+> This is the third lab for my compilers class.
-> It is a sql analizer created using lex/flex
+> It is a sql analizer created using lex/flex and yacc/bisson

 ## Table of Contents
 * [General Info](#general-information)